Donate

 • Applications requesting funding to continue existing research or conduct new research.

-• Dissemination plans that are too broad and incorporate multiple messages or are not targeted to a specific audience.
+• Dissemination plans that are too broad, incorporate multiple messages or are not targeted to a specific audience.

 • Applications focussing on disseminating research findings to other researchers (for example requests for academic conference travel).